ke177409/Medical-Staffing-Plan/README.md

 ## Tools & Skills
 Excel
 * Data cleansing, transformation, and integration
+* Translating business requirements
-* Statistical analysis
+* Statistical hypothesis testing

 Tableau
 * Data manipulation
 * Spatial analysis
+* Visual analysis
+* Forecasting
-* Visualizations
+* Data storytelling

 ## Purpose & Context
 I performed exploratory and statistical analyses on multiple data sets using Excel and Tableau.
 This project was a part of CareerFoundry’s Data Immersion curriculum and was evaluated with feedback by a tutor and mentor.
 I was responsible for deciding on the project scope and final presentation format.